AndersDJohnson/html-imports-content/README.md

 ## Features
 * Enables simple client-side page composition, with support for lazy loading.
 * Improve speed of web by allowing different HTML snippets to be cached independently.
-Similar in concept to Edge Side Includes.
+Similar in concept to Edge Side Includes (ESI).
 * Declarative definition to encourage future native browser implementation and search engine support.

 ## Install